 The profit and loss statement (P&L) is one of the main financial statements that businesses produce.
-Get a better understanding of your financial position with this guide to how to analyze a profit and loss (P&L) statement.
+This guide will help you better understand your financial position by analyzing your profit and loss (P&L) statement.

 What is a Profit and Loss (P&L) Statement?